 “There’s an emotional and psychological aspect to leaving home and living out on your own for the first time, which is something that a lot of people don’t expect.
 It’s more exciting being out on your own, but it also makes you realize what a strong and supportive family you left back at home.
 Probably, the roughest part of the transition from Yuma to Tucson was having to learn to depend on myself.”

-However, Anselmo likes living in Tucson, “There’s definitely a lot more to do here, but there is also a lot more traffic.
+However, Anselmo has enjoyed living in Tucson, “There’s definitely a lot more to do here, but there is also a lot more traffic.
 Tucson is a beautiful city and has a lot more history to it, as compared to Yuma.
 I like Tucson a lot because it’s a bigger Yuma, but not a big city like Phoenix.
-But, when I graduate from college, I’ll likely end up living in a bigger city because they have more demand for startups and small businesses who require and I.T. people.
+But, I’ll likely end up living in a bigger city because they have more demand for startups and small businesses who require and I.T. people.
 So, I feel that I have more opportunity in a big city.”

-Anselmo is among the 11-hundred (or so) students who have earned scholarships from College Success Arizona, “It’s the only reason I’m here, and I could not have done it without College Success Arizona.
+Anselmo is among the many students who have earned scholarships from College Success Arizona, “It’s the only reason I was able to go to college, and I could not have done it without College Success Arizona.
 I had to take out some loans during my junior and senior year, but without College Success Arizona, I would be in a whole lot more debt.”

 The scholarship provides up to six-thousand dollars per year for educational expenses, and also specialized mentoring services from a team of talented “Success Advisers.”
 Matt Sotelo is Anselmo’s adviser, “As I went through some stuff, Matt was very understanding and very helpful.
 Through those kinds of challenging experiences you definitely learn to appreciate your adviser.
 He may not seem like a friend at the moment, but the fact that he’s there to listen and there to help, shows that Matt has done more for me, than my ‘so called friends’ have done for me.”

-As he prepares to graduate from college and reflecting on his life, Anselmo says he owes a lot to the Boy Scouts of America, “I used to be a Boy Scout and reached the Eagle Scout rank.
+Now a college graduate preparing for his work life and reflecting on his life, Anselmo says he owes a lot to the Boy Scouts of America, “I used to be a Boy Scout and reached the Eagle Scout rank.
 My leader there definitely helped me by showing me some morals and characteristics of the type of person that you want to be.
 I truly believe that the people you’re around when you’re young can have a major impact later on, and so I definitely feel that being a Boy Scout helped me to become a better person, and who I am today.”